spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

   value.

 ``--maskpt`` (float, default=0.7)
-  Percentage of weight image values, below which they are flagged as bad and rejected from the median image.
+  Percentage of weight image values below which they are flagged as bad and rejected from the median image.
 Valid values range from 0.0 to 1.0.

 ``--grow`` (integer, default=1)